How to pick the right washing machine settings for your clothes

 This isn’t just about removing massive mud marks – though it’s useful for that too.
 The reason that sportswear gets its own cycle is that a lot of sports clothes are made from microfibres that need special treatment.
 This is usually a longer wash at a lower temperature – so it doesn’t damage the material.

 Tip: Only wash trainers in your washing machine if there’s a special program for it.

 It may be tempting to use this setting for everything – who wants to wait for their washing machine after all?
+And, used the right way, quick washing is good for the environment too.
 But use caution.
 It’s really only for a very small amount of lightly soiled clothes – the equivalent of about two pairs of jeans.
 This is the “I’ve got to get to my job interview/date and need something smart” setting.

 This program simply creates fewer creases during washing than using a normal cycle – generally by using a lower spin speed and cycle time.
 Some top end machines actually do the ironing for you with steam technology!

 Cold, warm or hot?
 There’s a time for every temperature.